Dr Loumidis has helped

 recently.
 The focus of behavioural interventions is on definable

-be readily monitored and addressed in therapeutic interventions.
-It is
+behaviours that can be readily monitored and addressed in therapeutic

-a very directive therapy which sets objectives (in collaboration with
+interventions.
+It is a very directive therapy which sets objectives (in

-you) for you to attain.
-Dr Loumidis will offer you homework assignments
+collaboration with you) for you to attain.
+Dr Loumidis will offer you

 Anxiety management